benmvp/slides/2018/nejs/webdev.md

 - Wasn't a way to get code from comp to calc originally
   * Would type out code in this program
   * Print it out
-  * Then type out by hand using T-9 keypad on calculator
+  * Then type out by hand
 - I would've stuffed my own self in a locker

 /////